az333/Final-Project/README.md

 -List of unresolved bugs:

 •	There's a slight issue with the solver because it will return a solution regardless of whether or not the inputted puzzle is unique.
 It's not really a bug since it will still provide a solution, but it's not perfect either.
+The solution generator also sometimes takes too long too load and the program needs to be quitted.

 -Directions on how to compile and run your code: